ksj7924/CLBCat/README.md

-If you use TeVCat services for a publication, we would appreciate an acknowlegement of the form:
+If you use CLBCat services for a publication, we would appreciate an acknowlegement of the form:

 This research has made use the CLBCat online source catalog (https://github.com/ksj7924/CLBCat)